 Age Related Macular Degeneration (AMD)

-Around half a million people in the UK are thought to be affected by a condition that’s the country’s leading cause of visual impairment, yet many may not have heard much about it.
+Around 23 per cent of the more than two million people in the UK living with sight loss are thought to be affected by a condition that’s the country’s leading cause of visual impairment (i), yet many may not have heard much about it.

 Age-related macular degeneration (AMD) is a disease of the macula, a small area in the centre of the retina at back of the eye, through which light passes to the brain.
 If the macula becomes damaged it can affect your ability to see fine detail properly.
 Colours also become less vibrant, and if left untreated AMD gradually destroys your sharp, central vision – that is, what you see directly in front of you.
 This can affect the things you do every day, such as driving and reading.